On it’s own, WordPress is the business.

 3. Trello, which I only recently started using.
 I know a lot of freelancers who use this to organize their tasks and projects.
 Because of their recommendations, I decided to check it out.
 I’m very organized already, however, so I’m not sure I’m a fan yet! ;)” – Lorraine Reguly, WordingWell.com

-Now here’s some of my favourite project management and web development tools, for both Mac and Windows environment, as well as online tools and mobile apps.
+Now here’s some of my favourite project management and web development tools for both Mac and Windows environment, as well as online tools and mobile apps.

 19. CodeAnywhere.com – Powerful cross-platform cloud integrated development environment (IDE) with many features.
 Web, Android or iOS application available.

-20. Quiver (Mac App) – Very useful application for organised programmers as well as bloggers working with code and text.
+20. Quiver (Mac App) – Very useful application for organized programmers as well as bloggers working with code and text.
 Quiver let’s you create and mix text, code, markdown together in a notebook.
 Great ACE code editor with syntax highlighting support built in.

 21. Notepad++ (Windows) – A popular free source code editor for Windows users, supporting many languages.